Hosokawa Gracia: Modern references

-Gracia appears as a playable character in Koei's Samurai Warriors series starting on Samurai Warriors 2 Xtreme Legends.
-She is also playable in Warriors Orochi 3.
-She is a playable character in the post-credit story mode of Pokémon Conquest (Pokémon + Nobunaga's Ambition in Japan), with her partner Pokémon being Musharna and Gothitelle.
+Gracia appears as a playable character in Koei's Samurai Warriors game series starting on Samurai Warriors 2 Xtreme Legends (2007).
+She is also playable in Warriors Orochi 3 (2011).
+She is a playable character in the post-credit story mode of the 2012 game Pokémon Conquest (Pokémon + Nobunaga's Ambition in Japan), with her partner Pokémon being Musharna and Gothitelle.

 The city of Nagaokakyō, Kyoto hosts the Garasha Festival every November.

-She appears as an event final boss in the browser game Touken Ranbu.
+She appears as an event final boss in the 2015 browser game Touken Ranbu.
 She is also a prominent figure in the Stage: Touken Ranbu play Kiden: Ikusayu no Adabana, and makes an appearance in the spin-off Video Game Touken Ranbu Warriors.

-Gracia appears as an antagonist in Assassin's Creed: Shadows, where she is a member of the Templar Order within the game's lore.
+Gracia appears as an antagonist in the 2025 game Assassin's Creed Shadows, where she is a member of the Templar Order within the game's lore.